public-key-cryptography/public-key-editor/README.md

-	The Merkle-Hellman / knapsack ciphers and the Rabin / factorization cipher are not enabled in the pub- lic key class because they increase the size of the key from 1500 bytes to 5000 bytes and they expand the size of the encrypted messages.
+	The Merkle-Hellman / knapsack ciphers and the Rabin / factorization cipher are not enabled in the pub- lic key class because they increase the size of the key from 1500 bytes to 5000 bytes and they expand the size of the encrypted messages without increasing the security because factorization is not a hard problem.
 Also, these ciphers are not the same as the Diffie-Hellman ciphers in the public key class because they use different functions for key generation and key agreement.

 	The vector cross product cipher is also asymmetrical (but not invertible) because it uses different methods for public key generation and key agreement (cross product Y = A (x) X and then dot product